The 70s fashion decade was high-profile, high-octane, glamorous, and…unforgettable.

 Formerly a symbol of wealth, the feather boa adopted a theatrical, campy aesthetic in the 70s, often showcased by Aretha Franklin, Janis Joplin, and Elton John.

-His & Hers Matching Outfits
+18. His and Hers Matching Outfits

-It was the time of matching clothing frenzy, where the same outfits and separates were worn by both men and women (as couples).
+70s was the time of matching clothing frenzy, where the same outfits and separates were worn by both men and women (as couples).

 True, some couples coordinated for special events such as Valentine’s Day, but most were style mirroring.